 If the Elections Committee decides that online voting has been compromised:

-The Elections Committee must decide whether to invalidate the election and proceed with paper balloting beginning at nomination period or to continue with the election cycle with a notice of poll for paper balloting.
+The Elections Committee must decide whether to invalidate the election and proceed with paper balloting beginning at nomination period or to continue with the election cycle with a notice of poll for paper balloting;

 The decision must be disseminated to all eligible voters within twelve (12) hours.

-All ballots for election to the same office shall be of the same description and as nearly alike as possible.
-Ballots for election to different office shall be printed on paper of different colours.
+All ballots for election to the same office shall be of the same description and as nearly alike as possible;

+Ballots for election to different office shall be printed on paper of different colours;

 Ballots shall be issued in groups of fifty (50) in numbered, sealed envelopes.

-There shall be at least one (1) polling station per electoral constituency in the case of SRA elections.
-In the case of Presidential elections or referenda, the number of polls shall not be less than the maximum number granted in a SRA General Election.
-In the case of First Year Council elections, the number of polls shall not be less than the number of positions being elected.
+There shall be at least one (1) polling station per electoral constituency in the case of SRA elections;

+In the case of Presidential elections or referenda, the number of polls shall not be less than the maximum number granted in a SRA General Election;

+In the case of FYC elections, the number of polls shall not be less than the number of positions being elected.

-Each poll shall be supplied with one (1) ballot box per election or referendum.
+Each poll shall be supplied with one (1) ballot box per election or referendum;

 Each ballot box shall be made of durable material and constructed so that ballots can be deposited therein but cannot be withdrawn without unlocking or otherwise disrupting the integrity of the ballot box.

-When an elector declines to accept the ballot, the poll clerks shall write, "Declined" on the ballot and place it in the ballot box.
+When an elector declines to accept the ballot, the poll clerks shall write, "Declined" on the ballot and place it in the ballot box;

-All eligible electors in line when the polling station is scheduled to close shall be permitted to vote.
+All eligible electors in line when the polling station is scheduled to close shall be permitted to vote;

-For the period between the closing of polls and the counting of ballots, the ballot boxes shall be taken by the Returning Officers, Poll Clerks, and the scrutineers to be stored in the McMaster Security Office or another secure area as designated by the Elections Committee.
-Under extenuating circumstances, the CRO may make this decision on behalf of the Elections Committee.
+For the period between the closing of polls and the counting of ballots, the ballot boxes shall be taken by the Returning Officers, Poll Clerks, and the scrutineers to be stored in the McMaster Security Office or another secure area as designated by the Elections Committee;

+Under extenuating circumstances, the CRO may make this decision on behalf of the Elections Committee;

-Ballot boxes shall be inspected by the Elections Committee prior to the counting of ballots.
+Ballot boxes shall be inspected by the Elections Committee prior to the counting of ballots;

 The Committee shall ensure that all seals are intact and that the ballot box number corresponds to the recorded issue number.

-If a candidate withdraws after ballots have already been printed, notice of the candidate's withdrawal shall be posed to all appropriate polls by the Returning Officers.
+If a candidate withdraws after ballots have already been printed, notice of the candidate's withdrawal shall be posed to all appropriate polls by the Returning Officers;

-Poll Clerks shall:
+Should the Elections Department require the hiring of Poll Clerks, said Poll Clerks shall:

-Before opening the polling stations on campus, remove all campaign material from within sight of the polling station;
+Remove all campaign material from within sight of the polling station before opening the polling stations on campus;

-Shall be supplied with all the necessary materials, prior to the opening of polls, by the Returning Officers.
-Upon receipt, the Poll Clerks shall be responsible for the security and proper use of election materials, until they are returned to the Returning Officers at the designated time and place.
+Be supplied with all the necessary materials, prior to the opening of polls, by the Returning Officers;

+Upon receipt, the Poll Clerks shall be responsible for the security and proper use of election materials, until they are returned to the Returning Officers at the designated time and place;

-Not provide instruction to voters regarding voting procedures or who to vote for.
-All inquiries shall be directed towards the written instructions provided and/or the Returning Officers.
+Not provide instruction to voters regarding voting procedures or who to vote for;

+All inquiries shall be directed towards the written instructions provided and/or the Returning Officers;

 Not discuss any matter pertaining to an election or referendum with anyone except the Returning Officers.